lsst-dm/dmtn-091/index.rst

 2. testdata_ci_hsc

    The `testdata_ci_hsc` package (https://github.com/lsst/testdata_ci_hsc) includes just enough data to exercise the main steps of the current pipeline: single-frame processing, coaddition, and coadd processing.
-The input data comprises 33 raw images from 12 HSC visits in r and i band, pre-made master darks, dome flats, sky flats, biases and detector defect files for these, and the necessary subset of the PS1-PV3 reference catalog.
+The input data comprises 33 CCD images from 12 HSC visits in r and i band, pre-made master darks, dome flats, sky flats, biases and detector defect files for these, and the necessary subset of the PS1-PV3 reference catalog.
 These data total 8.3 GB.
 The `ci_hsc` package is run to process the `testdata_ci_hsc` data automatically on a nightly basis by the CI system and can be explicitly included in developer-initiated CI runs on development branches.
 The package also includes some simple tests to make sure that the expected outputs exist, but practically no tests of algorithmic or scientific correctness.
 Both by name and content, this is a CI-level dataset as defined above.

 SMALL
 =====